ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 To create a post for your Live broadcast, in the bottom left corner of the Main Window, you'll see a <samp>Description</samp> field and a map pin icon.
 Text entered in the <samp>Description</samp> field will become the text of the post that accompanies your Facebook Live broadcast.
 Optionally, if you would like to enter a Title for your broadcast, select <samp>Options</samp> menu ➝ <samp>Facebook Options</samp> ➝ <samp>Show Title Field</samp>.
 This title only appears on Facebook when a viewer with a desktop browser clicks on the broadcast.
 It _will not appear on news feeds or for mobile viewers._

-Clicking the{% inlineicon locbutton 15 inverted %}Map Pin icon{% endinlineicon %}map pin allows you to tell Facebook where you're broadcasting from, which will be noted in your Facebook Live announcement as well as place you on the Facebook Live map.
+Clicking the{% inlineicon locbutton 15 inverted %}Map Pin icon{% endinlineicon %}map pin allows you to tell Facebook where you're broadcasting from, which will be noted in your Facebook Live announcement.
+If your broadcast is public, it will also place you on the [Facebook Live Map](https://www.facebook.com/live/discover/map/).

 Once you've added the content for the post, click the big blue button labeled <samp class="blue">Go Live</samp> in the Main Window to broadcast immediately.